RickBrannan/hottp-pbb/README.md

 # hottp-pbb
-Code and data to produce a text file of UBS's HOTTP (Hebrew OT Text Project) volumes compatible for Logos Personal Book Builder.
+Code and data to produce a `*.docx` file of UBS's HOTTP (Hebrew OT Text Project) volumes compatible for Logos Personal Book Builder.

 # Code